rich-p-rich/coffee-and-honey-p5/README.md

 - Milestone 8: site testing, documentation of results, complete ReadMe

 This helped me break down the tasks into what felt were realistic and unified goals; like the rest of the Kanban board, it felt a genuine part of my project planning and I made regular updates to it.

+# Resubmission
+As mentioned above, I failed my first attempt at this project based on criteria 1.7 and 4.1; it was not possible to test 4.3, 4.4 and 4.6 given the problems with 4.1.
+Here is an overview of my fixes:
+- 1.7.
+Problem: broken 'Bookings' link in the navbar.
+    - Solution: I have removed that link altogether.
+I originally included it to show the scope of the site, but clicking on it just refreshed the page.
+As the 'Bookings' page is not ready, I have removed the link.

+- 4.1.
+Problem: new users cannot register
+    - Solution: I have implemented a verification by email functionality by linking a gmail account set up for this purpose.
+    - When the user registers, he or she will receive a verification email sent to their email address.
+    - By clicking on this link, the user is taken to a 'confirmation page'; the user is invited to click 'confirm', at which point the email address is verified.
+    - The account is now validated, and the new user can log in as required.

+- 4.3.
+Could not be assessed: prevent non-admin users from acessing the data store.
+    - Solution: admin level credentials are required to access the admin section, which is where I implemented the product management.
+    - The default role given to anyone signing up is customer; when the customer has verified their account and signs in, he or she can access ony their own data.
+    - Testing: it is only possible to access admin with super-user credentials.
+It is not possible to access admin with, for example, customer credentials.

+- 4.4.
+Could not be assessed: apply role-based login and registration functionality
+    - Solution: users are assigned the 'customer' role during registration, as per the built-in Django system.
+    - It is only possible to access the admin with super-user access
+    - Super-users can access the admin account, where they can add, delete or modify products, product variants and prices, as well as user details

+- 4.6.
+Could not be assessed: use role-based log to determine whether users are allowed to access restricted content
+    - Solution: access to profile details and order history are only available to registered users who are verified and logged-in; access to admin is available only to users with super-user credentials.
+    - Users who are not logged in, or who purchase as a guest user, cannot access any account details, including order history and address book.
+    - Customers who are logged in can access only their own order history and address book
+    - Any user logging in with a customer account cannot access the admin section at all; super-user credentials are required for this

+## Resubmission: backlog
+I added a separate column to the backlog for this resubmission to clarify exactly what I changed in order to fulfil the missing criteria.
+This column is called 'Done: resubmission.'
+The functionality for 4.3, 4.4 and 4.6 was already present, but as I did not fulfil 4.1 properly in my original submission, it could not be seen.

 # Deployment